École-O-Champ would not be here without these incredible people!

 She has worked in agriculture in Tanzania, the Philippines and the Laurentians.
 She loves teaching agriculture at McGill University and is happiest when she is in the garden.
 Caroline received the Award of Excellence, Honorable Mention from the Canadian Network for Environmental Education and Communication in 2019, the Principal's Prize for Excellence in Teaching and the Macdonald Campus Award for Teaching Excellence in 2016, the McGill Faculty Award for Excellence in Alumni Activities in 2013, as well as the McGill Office of Sustainability Award for Staff Contribution to Sustainability in 2012.
 She is involved as president of the Marché Ste Anne Board and is an administrator on the board of Corbeille de Pain, a food security organization.

-True touch to everything, from mixing soil to photo editing, from an idea to an epic, design is the engine of its achievements!
+A true jack-of-all-trades, from mixing soil to photo editing, from an idea to an epic, design is the engine of its achievements!
 Simon has held the position of assistant director of agricultural accounts at Desjardins since spring 2019.
 He has also been treasurer of the administrative council of Center Paysan since 2016 and the Second vice-président of the Youth association of Montérégie Ouest (ARAMO).
 He is also the administrator for the Agricultural Youth Federation of Quebec.

 Dynamo, Mother Nature and her favourite vegetable?
 The tomato!
 A passionate Agronomist who loves to share her love for the agrifood heritage with young people.Valérie was the recipient of several awards and recognition including the Brown-Martlet Entrepreneurial Catalyst Award for the best student research on sustainable development at McGill (2014), the Gold Key Award for leadership and student engagement for the development of dynamic projects on the Macdonald Campus of McGill University (2014), the Community Spirit Award from the McGill University Student Association (2014), the Gretta Chambers Student Leadership Award in 2015 for student leadership at McGill, the 8th Laure Waridel award from Équiterre in 2015, the Canada Volunteer Award - Emerging Leader category in 2017, and the 2019 Distinguished Young Alumni Award from McGill University.
 Her legendary leadership propels the organization to make a real impact on the community.